HorseSword/joplin-plugin-notellm/README.md

 # Joplin Plugin: NoteLLM

-To be your very own AI-powered note plugin for Joplin.
+Your very own AI-powered note plugin for Joplin.
 It's completely open-source and does not collect any logs or personal information.

 ![notellm](./_img/notellm.gif)

-## Features
+# Features

-- **Customizable LLM Service Source**: Configure the source of your Large Language Model (LLM) service, including options like `openai`, `deepseek`, `qwen`, or even a local LLM server that is compatible with `openai-api`, for example ollama.
+- **Customizable LLM Service Source**:
+    - Configure the source of your Large Language Model (LLM) service, including options like `openai`, `deepseek`, `qwen`, or even a local LLM server that is compatible with `openai-api`, for example ollama.
 Configuration requires specifying a URL, API key, and model name.
+    - You can find examples in 'Usage Instructions' part below.
+- **Chat**:
+    - **If no selection**: Chat with LLM on texts **all above cursor**.
+All texts after cursor will **not** be sent to LLM.
+    - **If any texts are selected**: only selected texts will be sent.
+    - New feature: "Advanced Chat Mode".
+Split texts into pieces like {"role":"user","content":"xxx"}.
+- **Summarization**:
+    - **If no selection**: Summarize **all above cursor**.
-- **Summarization**: Summarize selected text portions efficiently.
-If nothing selected, LLM will summarize **all above cursor**.
+    - **If any texts are selected**: Summarize selected text portions efficiently.
-- **Improve your selection**: Improve the expression of selected text, with considering context before and after selection.
-You can tell LLM how to improve it.
+- **Improve your selection**:
+    - Improve the expression of selected text.
+This will consider context before and after selection.
+    - You can tell LLM how to improve it.
-- **Question & Answer**: Ask LLM about selected texts.
+- **Question & Answer**:
+    - Ask LLM about selected texts.
-- **Chat**: Chat with LLM on texts **all above cursor**.
-Texts after cursor will not be sent to LLM.

 ## Mobile Support